shamrin/whiteboard/README.md

 ### Why is `node_modules/` committed to the repository?

-1. It's convinient to be able to build the project no matter what happens with npm or third-party libraries.
+1. It's convenient to be able to build the project no matter what happens with npm or third-party libraries.
 See also: [Hermetic build][1].
 2. Neither Yarn, nor package-lock.json existed at the time this project was created.

 [1]: https://landing.google.com/sre/book/chapters/release-engineering.html#hermetic-builds-nqslhnid